 5 to 10% of total cost, higher in regulated sectors

 Dependency debt directly drives vulnerability count.
-CISA tracks a 2.3 times higher critical vulnerability rate in codebases with outdated dependencies.
+Codebases with outdated dependencies carry materially higher critical-vulnerability rates.
 Each critical vulnerability remediation averages 12 to 24 engineer hours plus pen test cycles.

 V